hynesc/video-compressor/README.md

 ## Management Commands

-Run these commands from this directory (`/home/chris/projects/video-compressor`).
+Run these commands from the project directory.

 ### Start
 Start the service in the background: